wakatara/harsh/CONTRIBUTING.md

 ## Contributing to Harsh

 You're here to help?
 Awesome!
-Please feel welcoem and read the folllowing sections to get a feel for the lay of the land and to know how to ask questions and work on something.
+Please feel welcoem and read the following sections to get a feel for the lay of the land, know how to ask questions, and how to work on something.

 All contributors are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md).
 Please make sure you are welcome and friendly.
 Be kind.
 Be respectful.
-(BKBR)
+(BKBR).
+Be nice.
+It's a tough world out there.

 I'm pretty much happy for any contribution though since the idea is to keep the applicaiton minimalist new feature requests will be deliberated before addiiton.
-Code improvements, bug fixes, tests, documentation improvements and any sort of unambiguous improvement is most welcome.
+Code improvements, bug fixes, tests, documentation, translations, and any sort of unambiguous improvement is most welcome.
 Please [submit a PR](#pull-requests)

 ## Get in touch

     Report bugs, suggest features in the Issues on Github and view source on GitHub.
-    I'm most easily pinged on twitter via [@awws](https://twitter.com/awws) For email, please look at the [About page on my blog](https://daryl.wakatara.com/about)
+    I'm most easily pinged on twitter via [@awws](https://twitter.com/awws) For email, please look at the [About page on Daryl's blog](https://daryl.wakatara.com/about)

 ## Using the issue tracker